iredmail/docs/en_US/howto/2-sign.dkim.signature.for.new.domain.md

 * Generate new DKIM key (key length `1024`) for new domain, and set correct file owner and permission

+    * on RHEL/CentOS, FreeBSD, OpenBSD, the command is `amavisd`
+    * on Debian/Ubuntu, the command is `amavisd-new`

 ```shell
 amavisd-new genrsa /var/lib/dkim/new_domain.com.pem 1024
 chown amavisd:amavisd /var/lib/dkim/new_domain.com.pem